-At the end of the academic year, outstanding seniors are recognized with the departmental Howell and Brelsford Awards and with the university Distinction in Research and Creative Works.
+At the end of each academic year, outstanding seniors are recognized with the departmental Howell and Brelsford Awards, along with the Jenessa Shapiro Prize for Best Honors Thesis.
+They are also recognized with the university Distinction in Research & Creative Works designation.

-Students must apply for Distinction in Research and Creative Works designation by submitting a cover letter, a supporting letter from a psychology professor, and the product that resulted from their work.
-Examples of such products would be a thesis, a journal article on which the student is an author, a video project documenting their work, etc. There must be a product produced by the student to qualify for this distinction.
-It is not sufficient to submit only a cover letter and a supporting letter from a psychology professor.
+Students must apply for Distinction in Research and Creative Works designation by submitting a cover letter, a supporting letter from a Psychological Sciences professor, and the product that resulted from their work.
+Examples of such products would be a thesis, a journal article on which the student is an author, a video project documenting their work, etc. Honors students can use their Honor Thesis proposal as their work product.
+There must be a product produced by the student to qualify for this distinction.
+It is not sufficient to submit only a cover letter and a supporting letter from a Psychological Sciences professor.

 Please email these documents (cover letter, faculty recommendation letter, and student work) in PDF format to email@example.com, with the subject header “Distinction in Research and Creative Works.”
 We will confirm receipt.

 The Jenessa Shapiro Prize for Best Honors Thesis is awarded each year to the undergraduate senior who has completed the best honors thesis in the Department of Psychological Sciences, with preference given to students who are planning to attend graduate school to obtain a Ph.D. in psychology.
 If you have completed an honors thesis you will be automatically considered for this award, so no application is necessary.